 “Like I give a shit.”
 Lucille removed her oxygen-mask and spat more blood.
 They reentered the Galaxy Zephyr and assumed their rightful place in the head.

 “Don’t flatter yourself,” said Lucille.
-“Even if those were really my parents, I’d tear their throats out ten thousand time, just to spite you!”
-The white wing totally enveloped the Wheel, compressing the bulge, restoring their weapon to perfection.
+“Even if those were really my parents, I’d tear their throats out ten thousand times just to spite you!”
+The white wing totally enveloped the Wheel, compressing the bulge and restoring their weapon to perfection.

-“You’ve annoyed me for the last time!”
-The Enemy Hurricane launched ten blood-red projectiles, each larger than the Galaxy Zephyr.
+“You’ve annoyed me for the last time!
+I wanted to assimilate you, but now I just want you dead!”
+The Enemy Hurricane launched ten blood-red projectiles each larger than the Galaxy Zephyr.
 These projectiles shot faster than the Galaxy Zephyr could fly.
 As the Galaxy Zephyr moved, the projectiles followed.

 Charlie contacted Lucille.
 “I hope your mom tasted nice.
-I don’t know how to avoid these missiles.”
+I don’t know how we’ll dodge these missiles.”

 Daisuke agreed.
 “Unless you learned something from Bunjiro’s blood, we’re not long for this world.”